ArthurBlouin/SeCoV3/README.md

 # SeCoV3
 Software calculating overpressure generation in 1D due to sedimentation.

 1- Change the parameters in the in-file ("name.dat").
+Example given: "in_modif13.dat"

 line 1: number of cells in the vertical direction;
 line 2: time step for calculations in years;